Caroline Fiot appointed cellar master at Ruinart

 Technical mastery, sensory approach

-Precision in wine crafting
+Precision in wine elaboration

 New York, Vietnam, Argentina